cliffc2/jormungandr-setup/README.md

 ```
 echo ${GENESIS_BLOCK_HASH}
 ```
->Note if you added the .bashrc exports and shell functions - these will show the corresponding hashes
+>Note if you added the .bashrc exports and shell functions correctly - these will show the corresponding hashes
 ```
 echo ${GENESIS_BLOCK_HASH_ITN}
 echo ${GENESIS_BLOCK_HASH_082N}